-Normally you would add this while you install the pavers but we like to do things different or harder.
-So this is how to secure pavers after their installed from moving.
-Here is what we were working with.
+Usually, you would add this when you install the pavers but we like to do things different or harder.

-Then install the edging like their instructions.
-The edging we used had us hammer plastic stakes into the ground.
+Then, install the edging according to their instructions.
+The edging we used required plastic stakes hammered into the ground.

-Once the edging is in place cover it up with dirt, grass, or whatever was there before.
-We decided to add gravel around our shed.
-So we placed another edging against dirt then a thin layer of gravel.
+Once the edging is in place, cover it up with dirt, grass, or whatever was there before.
+We had previously added gravel around our shed so we placed another edging against dirt and then a thin layer of gravel.

-Add the rest of the edging to all the pavers.
-I hope this will help you fix your moving paver problems.
+Add the rest of the edging to all the pavers and you’re all set!